Director: Alex Garland

-Biologist and former marine, Lena, is left confused when her soldier husband, Kane, arrives home unannounced after being MIA on a top-secret mission for a whole year.
-At first, he seems dazed as he can’t remember much at all but things take a sinister turn when his organs begin to fail.
-They are intercepted and effectively abducted by a shadowy government organization who are monitoring an unexplained phenomenon called “The Shimmer”.
+Biologist and former marine, Lena, are left confused when her soldier husband, Kane, arrives home unannounced after being MIA on a top-secret mission for a whole year.
+At first, he seems dazed as he can’t remember much at all, but things take a sinister turn when his organs fail.
+They are intercepted and abducted by a shadowy government organization who are monitoring an unexplained phenomenon called “The Shimmer”.
 The Shimmer is a rapidly expanding area which distorts all within its confines including perception of time, plants, wildlife, and even humans.
 Kane’s team were the last to enter The Shimmer and Kane is the only member to return after multiple other teams have disappeared within it.
-Lena decides to join the next task force entering The Shimmer in order to find answers to save her husband.
+Lena joins the next task force entering The Shimmer to find answers to save her husband.

 After directing the fantastic Ex Machina, Alex Garland propelled his name to the top of the list of directors to watch.
-Many, including myself, were waiting with vested interest for Garland’s next film.
-Unfortunately, Paramount Pictures did not share the same enthusiasm after initially giving him $50 million and free reign to adapt the renowned science fiction novel, Annihilation.
-After Mother! bombed and proved divisive among casual filmgoers, Paramount got cold feet and producer, David Ellison, called the film too intelligent and demanded reshoots.
-Thankfully another producer sided with Garland who both refused to rewrite or reshoot the movie so Paramount gave the film a limited release in America and dumped it on Netflix for global distribution with very little marketing from both parties.
+Many, including myself, were waiting with a vested interest for Garland’s next film.
+Unfortunately, Paramount Pictures did not share the same enthusiasm after initially giving him $50 million and free rein to adapt the renowned science fiction novel, Annihilation.
+After Mother! bombed and proved divisive among casual filmgoers, Paramount got cold feet and producer David Ellison called the film too intelligent and demanded reshoots.
+Thankfully, another producer sided with Garland who both refused to rewrite or reshoot the movie, so Paramount gave the film a limited release in America and dumped it on Netflix for global distribution with very little marketing from both parties.

 Annihilation is not the kind of film you can sum up in a single sentence, it effortlessly weaves through genres infusing science fiction, horror, and thriller with a central mystery that unfolds in only more questions but never feels infuriating.
 The most obvious theme from the film to decipher is self-destruction and how it doesn’t necessarily derive from a cause, that it’s as unexplainable as chaos.
-The events transpiring in The Shimmer are not consistent with the logic we know or even the very few phenomena that the team can explain themselves.
-It’s the absence of logic and fear of the unknown that begins to unearth the cause of self-destruction among the team.
-Whats more impressive is that the team is made up of highly intelligent and capable women, which makes their descent into madness even more unsettling.
+The events transpiring in The Shimmer contradict the logic we know or even the very few phenomena that the team can explain themselves.
+It’s the absence of logic and fear of the unknown that unearths which leads to self-destruction among the team.
+What’s more impressive is that the team is made up of highly intelligent and capable women, which makes their descent into madness even more unsettling.

-Most impressive about Annihilation is despite its central mystery, heavy themes and commitment to worldbuilding it still is filled with thrilling scenes.
+Most impressive about Annihilation is despite its central mystery, heavy themes and commitment to world-building, it still is contains plenty of thrilling scenes.
 Garland uses the fear of the unknown to integrate horror into many sequences with one unforgettable scene with a mutant bear that ramps up the terror to eleven, one of the scariest scenes in recent years.
-The climax of the film is something to behold, it’s a pretty inconclusive conclusion that has divided many audience members leaving many in the dark.
-It never quite achieves the level and quality of Ex Machina but its hard to replicate or follow up on near perfection.
+The climax of the film is something to behold, it’s an inconclusive conclusion that has divided many audience members leaving many in the dark.
+It never quite achieves the level and quality of Ex Machina but it’s hard to replicate or follow up on near perfection.